 The Network had financial transactions with various State agencies during the fiscal year.
-Significant payments were made to divisions of the Department of Administration, the State Fiscal Accountability Authority, and the South Carolina Public Employee Benefit Authority ("PEBA") for retirement and insurance plan contributions, insurance coverage, printing, telephone, and interagency mail.
-Approximately \$61,000 and \$144,000 was paid to the State Accident Fund and the Department of Employment and Workforce for worker's compensation and unemployment insurance during the years ended June 30, 2016 and 2015, respectively.
+Significant payments were made to divisions of the Department of Administration, the State Fiscal Accountability Authority, and PEBA for retirement and insurance plan contributions, insurance coverage, printing, telephone, and interagency mail.
+Approximately \$60,000 and \$61,000 was paid to the State Accident Fund and the Department of Employment and Workforce for worker's compensation and unemployment insurance during the years ended June 30, 2017 and 2016, respectively.

-The Network provided no services free of charge to other State agencies during the fiscal years ended June 30, 2016 and 2015.
-Revenues of approximately \$2,300,000 were received from various State agencies in both 2016 and 2015.
-Included in this amount was approximately \$1,930,000 and \$1,960,000 in 2016 and 2015, respectively, transferred pursuant to Proviso 117.94 and Proviso 101.4 of the 2014-15 Appropriation Act.
+The Network provided no services free of charge to other State agencies during the fiscal years ended June 30, 2017 and 2016.
+Revenues of approximately \$2,060,000 and \$2,300,000 were received from various State agencies in both 2017 and 2016.

-During the fiscal years ended June 30, 2016 and 2015, the Network purchased services with a total cost of approximately \$477,000 and \$560,000, respectively from various State agencies.
+During the fiscal years ended June 30, 2017 and 2016, the Network purchased services with a total cost of approximately \$730,000 and \$477,000, respectively from various State agencies.
 These expenditures are primarily for taxes, insurance, telecommunications and other contracted services.